 An electric starter is essentially a glorified 12V motor that's used to turn over your airplane's engine.
 A rubber end piece fits onto the motor shaft of the starter and pushes against the spinner or propeller.
 When the starter is operated, the airplane engine gets turned over very quickly, hopefully firing it in to life.

 A 'chicken stick', or start stick, is a wooden or plastic stick with a thick rubber coating on one end.
 The chicken stick is used to manually flick over the propeller, thus protecting your finger against injury.
 Alternatively you can buy a thick rubber sleeve that you put over your finger.
 Either way, if you opt to start your engine manually instead of with an electric starter, the chicken stick or sleeve is one rc airplane accessory that you don't want to leave off the list!

 Other non-essential but desirable rc airplane accessories to take with you each flying session include spare props and a selection of tools such as screwdrivers, wrenches and pliers - all suited to the size of the nuts, bolts and screws that are found on your airplane.

 Some kind of fuel cleaner is also a very good idea - your airplane will get oily during a good flying session and cleaning it properly afterwards is very important.

-As you gather more and more accessories (it's inevitable!) you'll need a field box (also called a flight box or tote) to carry them all in, if you didn't buy a starter pack.
+As you gather more and more accessories (it's inevitable!) you'll need a field box (also called a flight box or tote) to carry them all in.
 Field boxes are simply the best way to carry everything together and most boxes, such as the Hanger 9 flight box shown below, are designed to take a 12V power panel.